 Shareholder approval to be sought at the AGM in August 2022

-TEEC’s board says that, subject to the outcome of the consultation and Board decision, the proposals to amend the Investment Policy and the name of the Company will be put to the vote of all shareholders at the Company’s Annual General Meeting to be held in August 2022.
-Full details of the Proposals will be notified via a further announcement to the market and set out in the circular accompanying the Notice of AGM to be sent to shareholders in due course.
+TEEC’s board says that, subject to the outcome of the consultation and board decision, the proposals to amend the investment policy and the name of the company will be put to the vote of all shareholders at the Annual General Meeting to be held in August 2022.
+Full details of the proposals will be notified via a further announcement to the market and set out in the circular accompanying the notice of AGM to be sent to shareholders in due course.

 Results for the year ended 31 March 2022

-Separately to the proposed investment policy changes discussed above, TEEC has announced its annual results for the year ended 31 march 2022.
-During the period, TEEC provided dividend of 5.5p per share, while its NMAV per shell fell marginally from 97.49p per share to 96.12p per share.
-TEEC’s chair says that there has been significant deployment and increasing diversification for the Company over the last year.
-TEEC has now fully committed the proceeds from its IPO, as well as most of a new £40 million Revolving Credit Facility.
+Separately to the proposed investment policy changes discussed above, TEEC has announced its annual results for the year ended 31 March 2022.
+During the period, TEEC provided dividend of 5.5p per share, while its NAV per shell fell marginally from 97.49p per share to 96.12p per share.
+TEEC’s chair says that there has been significant deployment and increasing diversification for the company over the last year.
+TEEC has now fully committed the proceeds from its IPO, as well as most of a new £40m revolving credit facility (RCF).

 TEEC has provided the following key highlights from its results:

-- The Company made significant progress in the deployment of capital:
+- Significant progress in the deployment of capital:

-- June 2021: £8.0 million fixed rate debt investment in Spark Steam Limited, a company which owns and operates a combined heat and power asset
+- June 2021: £8.0m fixed rate debt investment in Spark Steam Limited, a company which owns and operates a combined heat and power asset

-- November 2021: £26.6 million acquisition of six operational, Feed in Tariff accredited, “run of the river” hydroelectric power projects in Scotland
+- November 2021: £26.6m acquisition of six operational, Feed in Tariff accredited, “run of the river” hydroelectric power projects in Scotland

-- December 2021: £19.6 million acquisition of a further three operational, Feed in Tariff accredited, “run of the river” hydroelectric power projects in Scotland
+- December 2021: £19.6m acquisition of a further three operational, Feed in Tariff accredited, “run of the river” hydroelectric power projects in Scotland

-- March 2022: signed contracts to provide a £45.6 million fixed rate debt facility to a subsidiary of Virmati Energy Ltd (trading as “Field”), for the purposes of building a 110MW portfolio of four geographically diverse Battery Energy Storage System (“BESS”) assets in the UK
+- March 2022: signed contracts to provide a £45.6m fixed rate debt facility to a subsidiary of Virmati Energy Ltd (trading as “Field”), for the purposes of building a 110MW portfolio of four geographically diverse Battery Energy Storage System (“BESS”) assets in the UK

-- Adjusting for commitments, at the year ended 31 March 2022, the portfolio valuation would amount to £124 million
+- Adjusting for commitments, at the year ended 31 March 2022, the portfolio valuation would amount to £124m

-- In March 2022, the Company entered into a loan facility agreement for a £40 million Revolving Credit Facility (“RCF”) from TP Leasing Limited
+- In March 2022, the company entered into a loan facility agreement for a £40 million RCF from TP Leasing Limited

 - Energy saved: 7,113 MWh